SUCCESS-MURI/success_apc_blur_detection/README.md

-# Blur Detection and Classifcation that includes Brightness and Darkness Blur
+# Blur Detection and Classifcation

-This repository contains the training and test code for running our blur detection model based on the Kim et al. model with the additional 2 output labels for brightness and darkness blur definition.
+This repository contains the training and test code for running our blur detection model based on the Kim et al. model.
+This repo was updated to run with tensorflow 2.0 and python 3.8
-Links to our dataset include motion, defocus, brightness and darkness blurs together in each scene.

 --------------------------
 ## Prerequisites (tested)
 - Ubuntu 20.04
+- Python 3.8
 - Tensorflow-gpu 2.2.0
 - Tensorlayer 2.2.3
 - OpenCV2